Rocket Lab fuelling issue prompts emergency service response

-A fuelling issue at a Rocket Lab dress rehearsal has resulted in a emergency services response and activity on their landing pad on Mahia Peninsula suspended for the day.
+A fuelling issue at a Rocket Lab dress rehearsal resulted in an emergency services response and activity on the company's landing pad on Mahia Peninsula being suspended for the day.

 Rocket Lab chief executive Peter Beck said the company "experienced a minor fuelling issue on the pad today during a wet dress rehearsal" on Sunday.